gvwilson/thirdbit/fiction/maddy-roo/index.md

 she didn't want to.

 The pillar wasn't the only thing in the square, though.
-Bluster and Bravo Gruff were sitting on the low brick wall that surrounded the pillar pitching pebbles at it with their usual sullen expressions on their faces.
+Bluster and Bravo Gruff were sitting on the low brick wall that surrounded the pillar, pitching pebbles at it with their usual sullen expressions on their faces.
 They were a head taller than Gumption, and the nubs of their horns had just started to show through their fur.